 “Keep Helping Writers!” is our motto.

-She was the editor-in-chief of The Blue Review, a monthly online children’s writers e-zine, for which she wrote two columns.
-She won the Best Book Editor 2005 award from the Editors and Preditors Readers Poll (out of over 100 nominees) and has been asked to contribute as a judge in writing and book competitions.
-Early in her career, she helped structure what was then one of the largest online children’s writers’ critique programs, Boost for Writers.
+She was the editor-in-chief of the Blue Review, a monthly online magazine for children’s writers, for which she wrote two educational columns.
+She was awarded Best Book Editor 2005 from the Editors and Preditors Readers Poll (out of over 100 nominees) and has been a judge in writing and book competitions.
+She was on the board of Boost4Writers, one of the first major online critique programs for children’s writers, with an international membership.

 Bay Area Editors Forum (BAEF)